ADHESIVE TYPES

 WET ADHESIVES

-Wet adhesives are only applied to one of the parts to be joined, which is then immediately glued to the second part.
-The parts must be fixed together as adhesion only occurs when the solvents have evaporated.
-In case of so-called (solvent-free" adhesives, water is the carrier substance.
-Open-poured materials encourage the drying of wet adhesives.
+Wet adhesives are only applied to a single part which is then immediately affixed to a second one.
+The parts must be clamped together, as adhesion only occurs when the solvents have evaporated.
+Water is the carrier substance in so-called "solvent-free" adhesives.
+Wet adhesives dry best on materials with open pores.

 CONTACT ADHESIVES

-Contact adhesives are applied to both parts to be joined.
-After the flash-off time, which varies depending on the solvent, the parts to be joints are pressed together with a high level of force.
-The parts to be joined bond immediately.
-Loads can be applied to the workpiece after a short period of time.
+Contact adhesives are applied to both parts to be bonded.
+After the flash-off time, which can vary depending on the solvent, the parts are joined together with high contact pressure.
+The parts adhere immediately and the workpiece can bear loads shortly after.

-UHU contact adhesives, such as UHU All Purpose Adhesive Power or UHU greenit, are applied using the double-sided bonding method.
-They are particularly well-suited to the glueing of thick materials that are solvent-permeable.
-Contact adhesive enable the creation of instant bonds, that become very strong after a short period of time.
-They remain elastic even once dry, and are therefore particularly suitable for materials that must remain flexible at the glued joint (e.g. soles of shoes, leather belts).
-Contact adhesives are also used in large surface processing (e.g. the veneering of tables).
+UHU contact adhesives, such as UHU All Purpose Adhesive Power or UHU greenit, are applied using the two-sided contact bonding process.
+They are particularly suitable for bonding dense materials that are impermeable to solvents.
+Contact adhesives deliver immediate adhesion that achieves high strength in a short time.
+They remain elastic even after drying, so are ideal for materials that need to remain flexible at the bonding point (e.g. shoe soles, leather belts).
+Contact adhesives are also widely used for large area jobs (e.g. applying veneer to tables).
 Solvent-free UHU contact adhesives are also available.

 What is "contact bonding"?

-Contact bonding is a procedure whereby a thin and even layer of adhesive is painted over both surfaces to be glued together.
-The parts are not immediately joined together, but are kept apart (so that the solvent can evaporate) until the glued surfaces feel "dry to the touch".
-Only then are the parts placed gently on top of one another, aligned and briefly and forcefully pressed together.
-Here it is the pressing force and not its duration that is important.
-If contact bonding is performed correctly, the positioning of the parts can no longer be corrected.
+Contact bonding is a process in which the sides of both parts to be bonded are thinly and evenly coated with adhesive.
+The parts are not assembled immediately but are left exposed (so the solvent can evaporate) until the adhesive surfaces feel "touch-dry".
+Once this happens, the parts are gently placed on top of each other, aligned and pressed together briefly but vigorously.
+Here, the force of the pressure is important, not its duration.
+If contact bonding is successful, the parts can no longer be adjusted.

 REACTIVE ADHESIVES

-Reactive adhesives are adhesives that set by means of chemical, physical or catalytic processes.
-Depending on the reactive behaviour, they can have one or two components.
+Reactive adhesives harden and set through chemical, physical or catalytic reaction.
+Depending on their reactive behaviour, they can have one or two components.

-Single-component reactive adhesives react with air humidity, UV light or atmospheric oxygen (aerobic adhesives), or with the exclusion of air, e.g. with metal ions (anaerobic adhesives) Single-component adhesives are applied onto one of the surfaces to be glued.
-The reaction starts immediately as a result of the second reactive component in the atmosphere or on the surface to be glued.
+One-component adhesives either react to humidity, UV light or oxygen in the atmosphere (aerobic adhesives) or to metal ions when oxygen is not present (anaerobic adhesives).
+One-component adhesives are applied to one of the sides to be bonded.
+The reaction starts immediately thanks to the second reactive component present in the environment or on the adhesive surface.

 Two-component reactive adhesives

-Two-component reactive adhesives consist of components in liquid, paste or powder-form, which must generally be precisely mixed in the stated proportions.
-The processing time (pot life) is limited, with setting commencing immediately.
-The glued joint must be fixed in place until fully set, with the setting time dependent on the type of adhesive and the ambient temperature.
+Two-component adhesives consist of liquid, paste or powder components, which usually have to be mixed precisely to the exact ratio.
+They have a limited processing time (pot life) as curing starts immediately.
+The bond must be clamped until it has completely hardened.
+Curing times depend on the type of adhesive used and the ambient temperature.

 High-performance bonding with reactive adhesives